NotAShelf/nvf/.github/README.md

 Following the [original neovim-flake](https://github.com/jordanisaacs/neovim-flake) **nvf** has been made available under the **MIT License**.
-However, all assets are published under the [CC BY License].
+However, all assets and documentation are published under the [CC BY License].

 ---